Do you have a warranty?

-We purchase our elevators and vertical platform lifts directly from RAM Manufacturing, which is located in Edmonton.
-Using a local supplier allows us to have quick production lead times and the peace of mind to know we are dealing with a company that truly understands the needs of Albertans.
-There is no out sourcing of technical support and parts can often arrive the next day.
-With our unique weather and local code restrictions, it just makes sense to not only buy Canadian but to buy Albertan!
+We purchase our elevators and vertical platform lifts directly from Garaventa Canada which is located in Vancouver British Columbia.
+Using a Western Canadian company allows us to have quick production lead times and the peace of mind to know we are dealing with a company that truly understands the needs of Western Canadians.
+There is no outsourcing of technical support and parts can often arrive the next day.
+With our unique weather and local code restrictions, it just makes sense to buy Canadian.

 Yes – Our manufacturers have stood the test of time.
-Garaventa and RAM have each been in the industry for close to 40 years.
+Garaventa has been in the industry for close to 50 years.

 Are you locally owned and operated?